terwoord/logging-analytics/.github/readme.md

 The identifier is the exact instrumentation key to use in the Client SDK configuration.
 The name is a descriptive name, which is not yet used anywhere.

 Now you have to restart the service, to make the changes effect.
-(This is a known limitation, to be resolved at some point..)
+(This is a known limitation, to be resolved at some point.
+See #1)

 Now the service is usable, and is able to process Application Insight data.